Good and Bad Passwords How-To

 For the next few years, any method that helps a user remember

-passwords that are of a reasonable length and character diversity and
+passwords that are of a reasonable length (minimum 10, 12+ preferred)

 do not contain dictionary words or simple transformations of